Abortion access could continue to change in year 2 after the overturn of Roe v. Wade

 A year later, data is beginning to bring the real-life effects into focus.
 Over a dozen states have near total abortion bans, with several more state bans in the works.
 At least 26 clinics have closed.
 In Texas, nearly 10,000 more babies were born in the state since its 2021 "heartbeat bill" took effect.

 The number of abortions that happened nationally declined, though not as much as many anticipated.
-There were 25,000 fewer abortions through March 2023 provided by health care providers.
+Health care workers provided 25,000 fewer abortions through March 2023.
 For context, there were around 930,000 abortions in 2020 according to the Guttmacher Institute.

 As the U.S. enters its second year without the abortion access provided by Roe v.
 Wade, NPR asked abortion researchers and clinicians what they expect will change in the year to come.